TollyH/Unity-FreeCam/README.md

 # Unity FreeCam

-Unity BepInEx plugin for enabling free control over in-game cameras.
+Unity BepInEx plugin for enabling free control over in-game cameras, with support for both the legacy and new input system.

 ## Contents